Polemics

 An example of a law that would be justified by nothing more than its own practical effect would be that which releases minors from contractual obligations.
 To protect young people not yet of mature mind from possibly unwise obligations, a person under the age of adulthood cannot by law be held to account for any formal commitments he or she may have made.
 Even though this is a law that is definitely required, it is not a law we are necessarily proud of as there may well be instances where innocent merchants and tradespeople will suffer.
 Bearing that in mind it might then seem rather excessive to interpret the law so as to say that a minor has a fundamental human right to proudly disregard any agreement he has previously said he would honour.

-Referring back to Double Jeopardy, despite other ways the concept can be described, it is still not false to define it as
+Referring back to Double jeopardy, despite other ways the concept can be described, it is still not false to define it as

 “the opportunity, in certain circumstances, to evade prosecution for a crime one is suspected of committing.”